 It may sound obvious, but whenever you shoot, you’re trying to score.
 Don’t try and go for the stylish finish and risk missing when a simpler technique will do.
 For example, depending on the situation, finesse shots are often more deadly than chipped efforts – even if they don’t always look as impressive.
 Always use the best shooting technique for the situation, not the shooting technique that you think looks best.

 2. Learn from your misses

-3. Know the shot you want to take before you shoot
+3. Know the shot that you want to take before you shoot

-When presented with an opportunity to shoot it’s easy to panic, especially in those big moments when the game is still up for grabs.
-But if you assess the situation in front of you and picture what type of shot you want before you even take it, you’ll find that you become a lot more clinical in these big situations as you understand which technique, aim, and power you’ll want for your upcoming, maybe game-winning, shot.
+When presented with an opportunity to shoot, it’s easy to panic – especially in those big moments when the game is still up for grabs.
+If you assess the situation in front of you and picture what type of shot you want before you even take it, you’ll find that you become a lot more clinical in these big situations.
+This way, you’ll begin to understand which technique, aim, and power you’ll want for your upcoming, maybe game-winning, shot.

 4. Power your shots carefully – don’t overdo it or under hit them